Security considerations for Azure Container Instances

 - Troubleshoot containers by viewing and searching centralized logs without having to remotely view Docker or Windows hosts.

-- Find containers that may be noisy and consuming excess resources on a host.
+- Find containers that may be noisy and consume excess resources on a host.

 - View centralized CPU, memory, storage, and network usage and performance information for containers.